Orcas in popular culture: Other appearances

 The official mascot of the 1994 Commonwealth Games was an anthropomorphic killer whale named "Klee Wyck".
 "Klee Wyck", meaning "the laughing one", was a nickname that had been given to Canadian painter and sculptor Emily Carr by the Ucluelet First Nation.

 The 2013 video game Phoenix Wright: Ace Attorney - Dual Destinies features a performing killer whale being tried in court.
 The killer whale, which is referred to mostly as an orca, is defended by the titular character Phoenix Wright on the charge of killing its owner.
 In the second trial day the killer whale is cross-examined via telecast, although her testimony consists completely of whale noises.
 She is eventually proven innocent of all killings.
-Interestingly, the episode seems to have the implicit message that the fact killer whales do not use human language does not mean they do not have feelings and a right to be heard.
+Interestingly, the episode seems to have the implicit message that the fact killer whales do not use human language does not mean they do not have feelings nor a right to be heard.

 The Vancouver Canucks of the National Hockey League features an orca whale in its logo.